 Use your head here, I’m not suggesting you avoid ice cream because it’s cold but as a rule, heat kills most things (nutrition included!)

-So for me and Oli, street food was a winner and we regularly indulged in kebabs and grilled meat from street vendors.
+The easiest way to eat hot food with a high turnover of customers was on the street.
+I know, I know!
+It sounds counterintuitive, but for me and Oli — street food was a winner and we regularly indulged in kebabs and grilled meat from street vendors.

 Don’t Eat Food From Dirty Places